 Here’s where Samsung starts to muddy the waters of their product lineup and user base.

 There is an optional case you can buy with an S Pen in it for storage, or just use the S Pen from your other Samsung device and you’ve turned your premium Galaxy S21 into the latest generation “Samsung Note” device.

 This is genius, but also confusing, only in the sense that Samsung always directed that “note taking” audience to the Note device.
 Pure Note devotees will no doubt tell me why the Galaxy S21 Ultra is not suitable as a Note device, but perhaps that’s just the point, this is to entice a greater use of the S Pen among the mainstream audience.

 Interestingly, Samsung cite their use of “Wacom’s Technology” in announcing this compatibility – I’ve not seen them refer to a third party like that when it comes to their Pen/Stylus interaction across other devices – or at least not as strongly.

 8K Snap for photos from your best video

 So you’re shooting an 8K video – great.
-Good news, it’s not recording at 60 frames per second, but also with 8K Snap you can grab a high resolution still after you’ve shot your video.
+Good news, it’s recording at 24 frames per second, but also with 8K Snap you can grab a high resolution still after you’ve shot your video.
 No need to try to remember that while you video – you can do it from the camera roll after the fact.

 Single Take gets a boost